 In case you bring your spouse and children, you might have to spend about DKK 89.532.

-Can you work as a dentist in Denmark?
+How can I become a dentist in Denmark?

 Dentists are in demand in Denmark.
 Determine if you meet the eligibility principles or not.
 Also, you must get approval from danish officials that your degree is verified.
 Then, you must pass the language test, dental test, and education course.